At GO! Southampton, we understand how hard things are for all our levy payers.

 - Cash Grant for Retail, Hospitality and Leisure – businesses in the retail, hospitality or leisure sector will receive a cash grant of up to £25,000 per property.
 Businesses in these sectors with a rateable value of under £15,000 will receive a grant of £10,000.
 Businesses with a rateable value of between £15,001 and £51,000 will receive a grant of £25,000.
 Businesses can find out more and apply here

-- A Coronavirus Job Retention Scheme allowing businesses to claim up to 80% of furloughed workers’ wage costs, up to a cap of £2,500 per month (per employee).
-The scheme will be backdated to 1 March 2020 and will run for at least three months.
-Read more
+- Coronavirus Job Retention Scheme: businesses can claim up to 80% of furloughed workers’ wage costs, up to a cap of £2,500 per month (per employee).
+The scheme will be backdated to 1 March 2020 and has been extended until October 2020.
+Employers can apply for this now by going here.
+From August companies may have to start paying a percentage of the scheme to the Government in return for furloughed employers to be allowed to return to work part-time.
+Read more here.

 - VAT payments deferred for the period from 20 March to 30 June 2020.
 This is an automatic offer for all UK businesses, with no applications required.
 Read more